 Squash has grown in popularity enormously in the last few years at Shrewsbury and is now played by over a hundred pupils as well as by a dozen staff.
 The main term for squash is the Lent Term although squash is also played in the other two terms on the School’s four squash courts.

-There is also an inter-House competition in the Lent Term, which is very keenly contested; each House team comprises one Third Former, one Fourth Former and two other students from any year group.
+There is also an inter-House boys competition in the Lent Term, which is very keenly contested; each House team comprises one Third Former, one Fourth Former and two other students from any year group.

 The School has forged excellent links with the Shropshire Squash Club who use the courts after 6pm every day.
-The Club's coaches also assist in coaching players at the School and are available for individual lessons in addition squad sessions.
+The Club's coaches also assist in coaching players at the School and are available for individual lessons in addition to squad sessions.